Hanatarash

-Hanatarashi (ハナタラシ), meaning "sniveler" or "snot-nosed" in Japanese, was a noise band created by later Boredoms frontman Yamantaka Eye in Osaka, Japan in 1983.
-The other core member during the early years was later Zeni Geva drummer and Boredoms co-founder Ikuo Taketani.
+Hanatarashi (ハナタラシ), meaning "sniveler" or "snot-nosed" in Japanese, was a noise band created by Yamantaka Eye in Osaka, Japan in 1983.
+The other core member during the early years was Ikuo Taketani.
 After the release of the first album, the "I" was dropped and the name became "Hanatarash".
+Both men later formed Boredoms, and Taketani played drums for Zeni Geva.

 They used a variety of unusual noise-making objects, including power tools, drills, and heavy machinery.

 History

-Hanatarash was formed by Yamantaka Eye, Taketani Ikuo and Mitsuru Tabata (Zeni Geva guitarist) in 1984.
+Hanatarash was formed by Yamantaka Eye and Taketani Ikuo.
 From 1985 onwards, the band released three self-titled albums.

 In 1989, Ron Lessard of RRRecords released a Hanatarash demo cassette on vinyl without waiting for the master tape Eye intended to send.
 This misunderstanding, due to cultural and linguistic differences between the Japanese musician and the American label, became legendary among fans.

 The band ceased operations in 1998.

 Live shows

 Hanatarash was notorious for their dangerous live shows.
 Some of the band's most infamous shows included Eye cutting a dead cat in half with a machete, strapping a circular saw to his back and almost cutting his leg off, and destroying part of a venue with an excavator by driving it through the back wall and onto the stage.

 Hanatarash was quickly forbidden from performing at most venues.